 Tronchón has in its streets several houses belonging to the wealthy families of the town.
 The Casa del Santo, the Casa rectoral, and the Casa Monforte stand out.

-The Palacio de los Marqueses de Valdeolivo, a magnificent example of palatial architecture, stands out among them, with its three-story ashlar façade.
+The Palacio de los Marqueses de Valdeolivo, a magnificent example of palatial architecture, stands out among them, with its three-storey ashlar façade.

 Built in the 17th century, it is known that on October 19, 1710, during the War of Succession, it was sacked by Captain Sorrivas.
 At that time the palace belonged to Gaspar Miró.
 Gaspar Miró’s father married the daughter of Miguel Colás de Tronchón, whose family owns the coat of arms on the façade.